bcgov/aps-infra-platform/documentation/how-to/self-issue-credentials.md

 ## `controls` by flow

+The optional `controls` object customizes the access granted to the Consumer.
+Available controls vary by Product Environment flow and Authorization Profile.
+Omit `controls` when the flow does not require additional configuration.

 | Flow / authenticator   | Typical `controls`                                                                 |
 | ---------------------- | ---------------------------------------------------------------------------------- |
 | `kong-api-key-only`    | Omit or `{}`                                                                       |